-On July 1, 2020, The Canada-United States-Mexico Agreement (CUSMA) replaced NAFTA as the free trade agreement between the three countries.
+The Canada-United States-Mexico Agreement (CUSMA) entered into force on July 1, 2020, replacing NAFTA as the free trade agreement between the three countries.
 CUSMA is known as USMCA in the United States and T-MEC in Mexico.
 That’s because standard international protocol dictates that the name of the country in which a person resides should appear first.

-While the importer is responsible for making the claim for preferential duty rates under CUSMA, the producer or exporter of the goods is the one most likely to know whether or not their goods qualify.
-Therefore, they are often the party that completes the CUSMA Certificate of Origin.
+Making the claim for preferential duty rates under CUSMA is the responsibility of the importer.
+But, the producer or exporter of the goods is often the party that completes the CUSMA Certificate of Origin because they are the one most likely to know whether or not the goods qualify.

-Once completed, you should send a paper or electronic copy of the Certificate of Origin to the importer.
-The importer making the claim and the party completing the certificate is required to keep all documentation of CUSMA claims for at least five years after the completion of the transaction.
+Send a paper or electronic copy of the Certificate of Origin to the importer once it has been completed.
+All documentation of CUSMA claims should be kept by the importer making the claim and the party that completes the certificate for at least five years.